Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

     matching value is found or if the cached content is stale, NGINX will forward the request to an upstream server.

-These are the basics of how NGINX allows to cache the content when placed as a reverse proxy: it stores in its own file system the files served by upstream to client, and tries to match incoming requests with the cached ones, serving the cached ones when possible.
+These are the basics of how NGINX allows caching the content when placed as a reverse proxy: it stores in its own file system the files served by upstream to client, and tries to match incoming requests with the cached ones, serving the cached ones when possible.